roseville2030/roseville2030.github.io/index.md

 # Meetings

+**Note due to COVID19 we are currently meeting on our normal schedule, but via Zoom.
+Please contact us via email or Facebook message and we will gladly send you a link to the next meeting!***

 We typically meet the **Second and Fourth Thursday of each month at 7pm at [Strikes Unlimited in Rocklin, CA](https://www.google.com/maps/place/5681+Lonetree+Blvd,+Rocklin,+CA+95765/)**.